mejasonatkinson/presentation-tool/README.md

 - [x] Demo for Displaying Slides
 - [x] Demo for Draging (failed, to figure it out; so far)
 - [x] Demo for Creating Slides

+Made updates to the create slides demo, but they are not appearing?
+Think its a issue with gitpod?

 - [] Demo for changing styling